Katia-zz/layout_html-form/readme.md

 - Every field should have name attribute - ok
 - Every field should have label, which focuses input on label click
   - Please add `for` attribute for each <label> and `id` to the field (it is important for tests) - ok
 - Do not use tabs.
-Use 2 spaces for indentation
+Use 2 spaces for indentation - ok
 - Most of the time you want each tag in new line
 - Form should have different inputs with such types:
   - [ ] text - ok
   - [ ] number - ok